thinkshout/behat-wordpress-extension/docs/installation.md

   php composer.phar require paulgibbs/behat-wordpress-extension="^0.1"
   ```

-  This will create a `composer.json` file you, and download the WordPress Extension for Behat, with all its dependencies.
+  This will create a `composer.json` file for you, and download everything you need.

-1. The WordPress Extension for Behat comes with a sample configuration file to help you set up the test environment.
+1. The extension comes with a sample configuration file to help you set up the test environment.
 Copy it into your project folder and name it `behat.yml`:

   ```Shell
   cp vendor/paulgibbs/behat-wordpress-extension/behat.yml.dist behat.yml